H0merJayS1mpson/DeepOBS-Cluster/README.md

-Optimizer class Name - Name of the optimizer Class Optimizer Path - Path to where the optimizer is stored Optimizer module - Module description in Python import style Set of Hyperparameters for the Optimizer - Hyperparamters the optimizer uses Assitional Paramters for Deeobs Trainingphase
+Optimizer class Name - Name of the optimizer Class Optimizer Path - Path to where the optimizer is stored Optimizer module - Module description in Python import style Set of Hyperparameters for the Optimizer - Hyperparamters which should be tested (every Combination will get tested) Additional Paramters for Deeobs Trainingphase - See Deepobs Documentation for Details Sbatch Parameters - Sbatch Parameters used for the configurations
-Sbatch Parameters
 ```